dhellmann/pymotw/PyMOTW/urllib/index.rst

     PyMOTW examples for :mod:`BaseHTTPServer`.
 Start the server in one terminal window, then run these examples in another.

 An HTTP GET operation is the simplest use of urllib.
-Simply pass the URL to urlopen() to get a "file-like" handle to the remote data.
+Simply pass the URL to :func:`urlopen()` to get a "file-like" handle to the remote data.

 .. include:: urllib_urlopen.py
     :literal:
     :start-after: #end_pymotw_header

 The example server takes the incoming values and formats a plain text response to send back.
-The return value from urlopen() gives access to the headers from the HTTP server through the info() method, and the data for the remote resource via methods like read() and readlines().
+The return value from :func:`urlopen()` gives access to the headers from the HTTP server through the :func:`info()` method, and the data for the remote resource via methods like :func:`read()` and :func:`readlines()`.

 ::